vsillah/JuliesFamily/replit.md

 ## Overview

-This non-profit website for Julie's Family Learning Program, a family support, wellness, and education center, showcases educational programs, impact, testimonials, events, and facilitates donations/volunteering.
-It's a full-stack web application with a React frontend (shadcn/ui) and an Express backend, designed with a warm, approachable aesthetic, elegant serif typography (Playfair Display) for headlines, and clean sans-serif fonts (Inter) for body text.
-Key ambitions include a persona-based personalization system, a CRM for lead capture and tracking, and a secure user profile system with photo uploads.
+Julie's Family Learning Program website is a non-profit, full-stack web application designed to showcase educational programs, impact, testimonials, and events.
+It facilitates donations and volunteering efforts.
+The platform features a React frontend with shadcn/ui and an Express backend, aiming for a warm and approachable aesthetic.
+Key ambitions include a persona-based personalization system, a CRM for lead capture, and a secure user profile system with photo uploads.
+The project seeks to enhance user engagement and streamline administrative tasks.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

-## Development Guidelines

-### Content Manager Navigation Integration

-**Critical**: When making changes to the Content Manager (personas, journey stages, content assignments, visibility settings), always verify:

-1. **Navigation paths** - Hero CTAs, card action buttons, and section links must route to the correct destinations based on visible content
-2. **Card layouts** - Service cards, testimonial cards, event cards should display properly with new content configurations
-3. **Action button redirects** - CTAs on cards must navigate to appropriate sections for each persona×journey combination

-**Implementation**: Navigation should be **dynamic and data-driven**, not hardcoded.
-The system queries `contentVisibility` settings to determine which sections are available for the current persona and funnel stage, then automatically routes to visible content with intelligent fallbacks.

 ## System Architecture

-### Frontend Architecture
+### UI/UX Decisions

-**Framework**: React 18 with TypeScript and Vite.
-**Routing**: wouter for client-side routing.
-**UI Component Library**: shadcn/ui on Radix UI, using "New York" style.
-**Styling**: Tailwind CSS, custom CSS variables for theming (light/dark mode), WCAG AA compliant colors (primary warm orange/golden, secondary olive/khaki green, warm beige backgrounds).
-Typography uses Playfair Display (serif) for headlines and Inter (sans-serif) for body text.
+The website uses a React 18 frontend with TypeScript and Vite.
+Styling is handled by Tailwind CSS with custom CSS variables for theming, supporting light/dark modes.
+WCAG AA compliant colors are used, featuring a warm orange/golden primary, olive/khaki green secondary, and warm beige backgrounds.
+Typography includes Playfair Display (serif) for headlines and Inter (sans-serif) for body text.
+The UI component library is shadcn/ui on Radix UI, utilizing the "New York" style.
+Responsive design is a critical aspect, ensuring proper display across mobile, tablet, and desktop viewports, with a strong emphasis on preventing horizontal overflow.
+Dynamic and data-driven navigation is implemented, querying `contentVisibility` settings for persona and funnel stage-based routing.

+### Technical Implementations
-**State Management**: TanStack Query for server state, React hooks for local state.
+The frontend is a single-page application using `wouter` for client-side routing.
+State management relies on TanStack Query for server state and React hooks for local state.
+Key features include:
-**Key Features**:
-- Single-page application, responsive design.
-- **Persona-Based Personalization System (November 2025)**: 5 distinct personas (Adult Education Student, Service Provider, Parent, Donor, Volunteer) with database persistence for authenticated users and session storage for unauthenticated users.
-Delivers personalized hero sections, dynamic content reordering, adaptive messaging, and a persona selection modal.
-Authenticated users' persona preferences are stored in the database and maintained across sessions; unauthenticated users see a selection modal on first visit with preferences stored in sessionStorage.
+- **Persona-Based Personalization System**: Delivers personalized content, hero sections, and messaging based on 5 distinct personas, with preferences stored in the database for authenticated users and session storage for unauthenticated users.
-- **Admin Preview Mode (November 2025)**: Administrators can switch between personas and funnel stages to preview the site from different user perspectives.
-Uses session storage with admin-specific override keys.
-Includes visual indicator showing current preview state and one-click reset to default view.
+- **Admin Preview Mode**: Allows administrators to preview the site from different persona and funnel stage perspectives.
-- **Personalized Lead Magnets (November 2025)**: Dynamic lead magnet system delivering 10 unique offers based on persona and funnel stage (TOFU/MOFU).
-Each persona receives tailored content at Awareness and Consideration stages, including interactive quizzes, checklists, and downloadable guides.
-All lead magnets integrate with the CRM for lead tracking.
+- **Personalized Lead Magnets**: A dynamic system delivering 10 unique offers tailored to persona and funnel stage, integrated with the CRM.
-- **Image Assets**: 8 unique, authentic images strategically matched to content sections.
-- **Parallax System**: Smooth parallax effects on hero background, service/event card images, and Donation CTA using `requestAnimationFrame`.
+- **Parallax System**: Smooth parallax effects on various page elements.
-- **Hero Section Enhancements**: Text fade-in animation, semi-transparent shade for readability over images.
-- **CRM Components (November 2025)**: Lead capture form with persona and funnel stage tracking, and an Admin Dashboard for lead management and analytics.
+- **CRM Components**: Lead capture forms with tracking and an Admin Dashboard for lead management.
-- **Profile Photo Upload System (November 2025)**: Authenticated users can upload profile photos via Uppy, stored in Replit App Storage with secure, time-limited upload URLs and ACLs.
-Uses token-based authentication for secure upload validation.
+- **Profile Photo Upload System**: Authenticated users can upload profile photos via Uppy, stored in Replit App Storage with secure, time-limited URLs.
-- **Content Management System (November 2025)**: Full-featured CMS allowing admins to manage all website content (services, events, testimonials, lead magnets) with image selection, visibility controls, drag-and-drop reordering, and show/hide inactive items filter.
-Integrates with Cloudinary for AI-powered image upscaling and optimization.
-Each content card displays usage indicators showing where the content is actively being used: persona/funnel stage visibility assignments and A/B test status (active, paused, draft, completed) with detailed tooltips for transparency.
+- **Content Management System (CMS)**: A full-featured CMS for managing all website content, including images, visibility controls, drag-and-drop reordering, and integration with Cloudinary for image optimization.
-- **Persona×Journey Matrix Grid (November 2025)**: Visual content configuration interface displaying all 120 permutations (5 personas × 4 stages × 6 content types) in an always-visible 5×4 grid layout.
-Each cell contains 6 mini-cards showing thumbnails, customization status, and A/B test variant counts.
-Features inline editing panel with image upload/selection, title/description overrides, and A/B test variant management.
-Uses visibility settings to correctly resolve and display persona-stage-specific content assignments.
-- **A/B Testing System (November 2025)**: Comprehensive experimentation platform for testing different card configurations, layouts, messaging, and CTAs.
-Features include weighted variant assignment, session-based tracking, conversion metrics, statistical significance calculation, and detailed analytics dashboards.
-Supports persona and funnel stage targeting for granular testing.
-Statistical significance uses two-tailed z-test with Abramowitz-Stegun approximation for accurate p-value calculation (95% confidence threshold at z ≥ 1.96). **Dual-mode variant creation** (November 2025): Admins can create test variants by either selecting existing Content Manager items OR creating custom variants inline with dedicated form fields for images, titles, descriptions, and CTA button text.
-Custom variants are automatically saved to Content Manager for reusability and centralized management. **Enhanced content selection** (November 2025): Content selection dropdowns display detailed information including title, truncated description, image name, and unique ID suffix to help distinguish similar items.
-Real-time duplicate title validation warns users when creating custom content with names that already exist, promoting unique naming conventions.
+- **Persona×Journey Matrix Grid**: A visual interface for configuring content visibility across 120 permutations, enabling inline editing and A/B test variant management.
+- **A/B Testing System**: A comprehensive platform for testing content, layouts, messaging, and CTAs, supporting weighted variant assignment, session-based tracking, and detailed analytics with statistical significance calculations.
+It supports dual-mode variant creation (existing CM items or custom inline variants) and enhanced content selection with real-time duplicate title validation.
-- **Breadcrumb Navigation (November 2025)**: Hierarchical navigation system across all admin pages showing the current location and providing quick access to parent pages.
-Includes proper ARIA labels, hover states, and semantic markup for accessibility.
+- **Breadcrumb Navigation**: Hierarchical navigation across all admin pages for improved accessibility and usability.
-- **Lead Details Dialog with Outreach (November 2025)**: Comprehensive lead management dialog displaying full contact information, persona, funnel stage, engagement score, editable notes, complete interaction history, and funnel-stage-specific outreach action suggestions.
-Provides guided outreach capabilities with placeholder integration points for future email/SMS automation via SendGrid, Resend, or Twilio.
+- **Lead Details Dialog with Outreach**: A comprehensive dialog for lead management, displaying contact information, engagement scores, notes, interaction history, and outreach suggestions.
-- **User Management System (November 2025)**: Admin-only interface for managing user accounts and admin privileges.
-Features include searchable user table displaying name, email, and admin status; one-click admin privilege granting/revocation with confirmation dialogs; safety features preventing admins from removing their own access (disabled button with helper text); real-time updates using TanStack Query; backend validation ensuring secure admin-only access.
+- **User Management System**: An admin-only interface for managing user accounts and privileges, including searchable tables and secure access controls.
-- **User Guide System (November 2025)**: Comprehensive documentation for both visitors and administrators. **How It Works page** (/how-it-works) is publicly accessible and explains the personalized experience, profiles five personas, outlines involvement pathways (enrollment, donation, volunteering, events), and includes a 9-question FAQ covering programs, services, and support. **Admin Guide** (/admin/guide) is protected and accessible only to admin users, featuring tabbed documentation for Content Management (adding content, reordering, usage indicators, image management), A/B Testing (creating tests, status lifecycle, result interpretation), Lead Management (scoring system, follow-up strategies, notes), and User Permissions (granting/revoking access, admin capabilities).
-Both guides are accessible via navigation links (visitor nav for How It Works, admin dashboard header for Admin Guide) and include quick links to relevant features.
-- **Google Reviews Integration (November 2025)**: Automated integration with Google Places API to fetch and display authentic business reviews.
-Admin-only sync endpoint fetches up to 5 most recent reviews and caches them in PostgreSQL database.
-Public endpoint serves active reviews to Testimonials section alongside CMS testimonials.
-Features include visibility controls for admins to hide specific reviews, responsive card layout with author photos/names/ratings/text, and SEO-optimized JSON-LD schema markup (Organization with aggregateRating and individual Review objects) for enhanced search visibility with star ratings.
-Reviews display Google branding and are limited to 6 most recent for optimal page performance.

-### Backend Architecture

-**Framework**: Express.js on Node.js with TypeScript.
-**Storage Pattern**: Interface-based abstraction with PostgreSQL (Neon serverless) via Drizzle ORM.
-**API Design**: RESTful API endpoints (`/api`), JSON format, with session support.
-Includes object storage endpoints for signed upload URLs and private object serving with ACL checks.

-### Data Storage

-**ORM**: Drizzle ORM for PostgreSQL (Neon serverless).
-**Schema**: `shared/schema.ts` includes `users`, `sessions`, `leads`, `interactions`, `lead_magnets`, `imageAssets`, `contentItems`, `contentVisibility`, `abTests`, `abTestVariants`, `abTestAssignments`, and `abTestEvents` tables with Zod validation.
-**Migration Strategy**: Drizzle Kit for schema management and push-based deployment.

-### Authentication & Authorization

-**Implementation**: Replit Auth with OpenID Connect (November 2025).
-**Architecture**: Passport.js with per-domain OIDC strategies, PostgreSQL session storage (`connect-pg-simple`), automatic access token refresh, secure cookies, and protected routes.
-**Authentication Flow**: Standard OAuth flow with user upsert (using email as conflict target) into the database and session creation.
-**Session Persistence**: Cookie security set to 'auto' to work with Replit's HTTPS proxy, with 'trust proxy' enabled.
-CSP headers from infrastructure are removed to allow legitimate external resources (Google Fonts, Cloudinary CDN).
-**User IDs**: User IDs are immutable once created and always use the OIDC sub (subject) as the canonical identifier.
-The upsertUser function updates name and profile data but never changes the ID to avoid foreign key constraint violations.
-**Admin Features**: Admin users (identified by `isAdmin` flag) can access additional features including the Admin Dashboard and Preview Mode for testing personalized content.
-**Public Access**: Website content is publicly accessible; authentication is optional for future features.
-**Supported OAuth Providers**: Google, GitHub, X, Apple, Email/password (via Replit Auth).
+- **User Guide System**: Provides public documentation for visitors ("How It Works" page) and protected documentation for administrators ("Admin Guide") covering various system functionalities.
+- **Google Reviews Integration**: Automated fetching and display of authentic Google business reviews, with admin visibility controls and SEO-optimized JSON-LD schema markup.

+### System Design Choices
+The backend is built with Express.js on Node.js with TypeScript, providing RESTful API endpoints.
+Data storage uses PostgreSQL (Neon serverless) via Drizzle ORM, with a defined schema for various entities including users, sessions, leads, content, and A/B tests.
+Authentication and authorization are handled by Replit Auth with OpenID Connect (Passport.js), using PostgreSQL for session storage, secure cookies, and protected routes.
+User IDs are immutable, and an `isAdmin` flag controls access to administrative features.
+Content is publicly accessible, with authentication optional for future features.

 ## External Dependencies

 ### UI Framework & Components
 - **Radix UI**: Accessible UI primitives.
 - **shadcn/ui**: Pre-built components.
 - **Lucide React**: Icon library.